 Staying 1 to 2 metres away from other people lowers the risk of drops reaching you.
 That's why keeping a 2 metre distance from other people is an important way of reducing the spread of COVID-19.

 In crowded indoor places with poor ventilation, tiny drops containing the virus can sometimes spread over a longer distance.

 It's much safer to meet people outdoors than indoors, even if you keep more than 2 metres apart indoors.

 Avoid crowded or stuffy places as much as possible.
-Leave a location if it becomes crowded.
+Leave a location if it becomes crowded and stuffy.